andli/cardartvoter/README.md

 - Error loading card art handling; display a message and load a new pair
 - Handle double sided cards
 - Filter out weird cards and tokens(?)
-- A dedicated rankings page with live updating rankings events
+- Add a page with live updating rankings events
-- List most popular artists, most popular red cards, etc etc on the Rankings page
+- List most most popular red cards, etc etc on the Rankings page

 ## Ranking algorithm